 Day 1.
 Pretoria to Hazyview Highlights.
 Shangaan tribal dancing .
 Accommodation.
-Hotel Numbi.From Pretoria - South Africa’s administrative capital - we travel via the picturesque panoramic region of Mpumalanga to South Africa’s famed national park – Kruger.
+Hotel Numbi.From Pretoria - South Africa’s administrative capital - we travel via the Eastern parts of Mpumalanga to South Africa’s famed national park – Kruger.
 Kruger is home to over 505 species of birds, 148 species of mammals and many reptiles which we will enthusiastically search for on our game drive tomorrow.

 Day 2.
 Kruger National Park Highlights.
 Kruger National Park, South Africa.
 Accommodation.
 Hotel Numbi.Waking early, we meet our local guides and board our open 4x4 safari vehicles with a camera and binoculars ready to capture the day's sights!

 Day 3.
 Hazyview to Tshipise Highlights.
 Tshipise, South Africa.
 Accommodation.
 Forever Resorts, Tshipise.Leaving Hazyview and the Greater Kruger area we make our way north to the town of Tshipise in the northern Limpopo province.
 Our accommodation is located at the foot of one of Limpopo’s rolling koppies set adjacent the Honnet Nature Reserve.